Why is Saints QB Taysom Hill unique? 'He's like Hercules,' with rare strength, athleticism

 "You look at him, and he's like Hercules," Savage said.

-In Thursday night's preseason opener, Hill rushed for 52 yards on just seven carries, and at least a couple of those carries were designed runs, rather than scrambles.
+In Thursday night's preseason opener, Hill rushed for 52 yards on just seven carries.
+At least a couple of those carries were designed runs rather than scrambles.

 "We kind of made a few adjustments on the fly, where we had a few reads based on how the defense is playing," Hill said.
 "So we had two designed QB runs, essentially, because I pulled it."

-Hill's ability to make plays on the move is part of why the Saints claimed him off of waivers after he spent last preseason with the Green Bay Packers.
+Hill's ability to make plays on the move is one reason the Saints claimed him off of waivers after he spent last preseason with the Green Bay Packers.

 But it also comes with drawbacks.
 Hill is so confident in his ability to extend the play and make a throw downfield that he holds onto the ball too long at times; on Thursday, it cost the Saints field position when he took sacks on back-to-back plays.